(Welcome, Instapundit readers.

 Amit’s travelling companion, Dilip D’Souza, too has plenty

-.
+to report.
 I recommend you set aside a big chunk of time to read everything

 they’ve written.